Teradata/product-help/DataExplorer/0.1/Foreign-Tables-en.md

 # Foreign tables

-Manage the available foreign tables.
+Manage your available foreign tables.
 You can select
 ![Images/kebab-menu.png](Images/kebab-menu.png) > **View** or **Delete** for each table.

+## Explore object store

+Click **Explore** to connect and explore a new object store.
+You will need the following information to connect:

+- URL of the object store
+- Client ID
+- Client secret key

+For your convenience, the connection information for recently used object stores is saved in the **Recently connected** area.

 ## New tables